Paisley, Florida. Walt Disney's Roots

 The maternal grandparents of Walt Disney are buried side by side in this cemetery.
 Their names were Charles and Henrietta Call.
 Their grave site is toward the back of the cemetery and is in the form of a vertical white stone log.

 History tells us that Walt Disney's parents also lived in Florida long before they moved to Chicago where Walt was born.
-Walt's father, Elias, married Flora Call on January 1, 1888, in Acron, Florida.
-Acron is now a ghost town, but back then it was located not far from Mount Dora and Sorrento, Florida, close to the current location of Paisley.
+Walt's father, Elias, married Flora Call on January 1, 1888, in Kismet, Florida.
+Kismet is now a ghost town, but back then it was located north of Paisley in the Ocala National Forest.

 Flora is the daughter of Charles and Henrietta Call.